-These are the basic methods to scatter cremated ashes:
+Here are the main methods for how to scatter ashes :

-Casting: is the act of throwing the cremation ashes to the wind or sometimes just called scattering
+Casting: is the act of throwing the cremation ashes to the wind or usually just called scattering.

 - we would suggest you invest in a scattering tube or urn they are far more dignified than the plastic container you receive from the crematorium.

 - keep it fairly low, below waist height